-Caravanning is one of those activities that invites a truck-load of opinions and advice about what to do and not do.
+Caravanning is one of those activities that everyone you meet will have opinions and advice about what to do and not do.
+It can be a bit overwhelming to know what to believe.

-The team at New Age Caravans has heard it all before.
+Our friends at New Age Caravans have heard it all before.

-So, it's compiled some of the most common caravan myths, misconceptions, or definitive statements that, as it turns out, aren’t so absolute after all.
+So, they’ve compiled some of the most common caravan myths, misconceptions, or definitive statements to set the record straight and put your mind at ease.

 If you’re thinking of embracing caravanning, being aware of these common caravan myths is a great starting point.

-That’s not exactly true.
-And it’s not to suggest there’s an industry-wide false advertising culture at play.
-Rather, it comes down to the existence of two different thought processes determining a van’s length.
+This is not exactly true.
+Not to suggest there’s an industry-wide false advertising culture at play.
+Rather, there are two different thought processes determining a van’s length.

-Only the travel length accounts for a caravan’s A-frame and rear fittings, i.e. bumper and/or spare.
+Only the travel length accounts for a caravan’s A-frame and rear fittings, i.e. bumper and/or spare tyre.

 Why is all this important?
 Well, the absolute total length (travel length) of a caravan is a crucial marker when it comes to storage, particularly if your van is likely to be parked in a garage or undercover space.
 And, if this is the case, the van’s height is also important to note.